Facilities, Equipment, and Other Resources

 Software

-• Installed software on the clusters network includes MATLAB, R, and GNU compilers.
+• Installed software includes MATLAB, R, and GNU compilers.
 Additional software is installed on request on Alderaan or in Singularity containers for use anywhere.

-• A large collection of software is available to CU Denver students and faculty through the Office of Information for free or at reduced costs, including a MATLAB site license.
+• A large collection of software for individual devices is available to CU Denver students and faculty through the Office of Information for free or at reduced costs, including a MATLAB site license.

 Personnel Resources

-• The system administration is done by the CCM Director Jan Mandel, backed by the College of Liberal Arts and Sciences IT, and assisted by student staff.
+• The system administrator is Professsor Emeritus Jan Mandel, backed by the College of Liberal Arts and Sciences IT, and assisted by student staff.

 Other Resources